fourstix/Elfos-Gfx-OLED-Library/README.md

 GFX Display Interface
 ---------------------
-The following methods are implemented in this library oled_spi.lib that is linked to the gfx library gfx.lib.
-These methods are called by the GFX API methods and they encapsulate the SPI OLED specific details.
-The source file gfx_display.asm contains the logic so that when e GFX display interface method is called it delegates to the appropriate SPI OLED private method.
+The following methods are implemented in this library, oled_spi.lib, and are called by methods in the gfx library gfx.lib.
+These methods encapsulate the SPI OLED specific details.
+The source file gfx_display.asm contains the logic so that when a GFX display interface method is called it delegates to the appropriate SPI OLED private method.

 ## GFX Interface Methods